 What is Apple News+?

-Apple News+ is a paid subscription service that collates magazines, newspapers and digital publishers into a curated experience, in a new area within Apple News.
-It’s available on Mac, iPhone and iPad in the US and Canada at $9.99 per month, launching in the UK this year.
+Apple News+ is a paid subscription service that collates magazines, newspapers and digital publications into a curated experience within Apple News.
+It’s available on Mac, iPhone and iPad in the UK, US and Canada, costing £9.99/$9.99 per month.

 Apple News+ subscribers can access current and past issues and individual articles from participating titles, which include National Geographic, Wall St Journal, Vox, Skimm and Vogue.
-Stories are presented in ‘Apple News Format’ which allows the creation of print-style layouts featuring the vivid photography and expressive design expected of a magazine, as well as digital features like animated covers.
+Stories are presented in ‘Apple News Format’ which allows the creation of print-style layouts as well as digital features like animated covers.

 Monetisation comes from the subscription Apple charges readers.
 Apple takes 50% of all revenue from Apple News+ subscriptions, with the rest of the revenue going into a pool to be divided between publishers.
 Revenues are allotted to publications based on ‘dwell time’ – the amount of time users spend engaged with articles.